TABLE OF CONTENTS

 In many areas of the United States, marijuana use is still widely seen as taboo and part of deviant behavior.
 Polls are also unreliable considering their relative small sample sizes compared to the total voting population of their respective states.
 No states are a sure lock primarily for this reason.
 However, a consensus among all of these states is that change needs to come for the protocol on how these states treat and handle marijuana.

-To learn more about cannabis legalization in November, as well as cannabis laws around the world, and to start a cannabis career, enroll at the premier cannabis training destination.
+To learn more about cannabis legalization in November, as well as cannabis laws around the world, and to how to start a legal marijuana business, enroll at the premier cannabis training destination.